plank/laravel-mediable/UPGRADING.md

 ## 2.x to 3.x

-Minimum PHP version moved to 7.0
+Minimum PHP version moved to 7.1
-Minimum Laravel version moved to 5.3
+Minimum Laravel version moved to 5.6

-The behaviour of `MediaUploader::onDuplicateReplace()` method has been changed to preserve the original `Media` record and any attachments.
-The old behaviour has been renamed to `MediaUploader::onDuplicateDelete()`.

 ## 1.x to 2.x